Best AI Tools for Data Analysis in 2026: 10 Tools Ranked by Use Case

 4. Microsoft Power BI with Copilot — Best for Enterprise BI

 What it does: Power BI remains the enterprise BI standard.
-Copilot — now generally available across paid tiers — adds natural language querying, automated narrative summaries, and AI-assisted report creation.
-The deeper integration with Microsoft Fabric means Power BI now connects natively to a unified data lakehouse, reducing the ETL friction that used to plague enterprise deployments.
+Copilot adds natural language querying, automated narrative summaries, and AI-assisted report creation — but it requires a paid Fabric (F2+) or Power BI Premium (P1+) capacity plus admin enablement, so a Pro or PPU license alone isn't enough.
+The deeper integration with Microsoft Fabric means Power BI connects to a unified data lakehouse, reducing the ETL friction that used to plague enterprise deployments.

 Key AI capabilities: